athingforjaz/ruby_on_rails_basics/README.md

 ## Getting Started
 - $ rails server
     - Ctrl + C to stop the server (even on Mac)
-    - Recommended to have a SECOND command line open for this
+    - Recommended to have a SECOND terminal/command line open for this
 - Check http://localhost:3000 for "Yay!
 You're on Rails!"

+Troubleshooting
+- Is your server connection open?
+- Are you in the right folder?

 ### First Controller, Routes, & View
 - $ rails generate controller ((Name)) ((any pages to create))